128technology/docs/docs/onboard_ssr_device_otp.md

 2. From the boot menu, select the USB Boot device and press Enter; or enter the boot device number and press Enter.

  ![Select Boot Device](/img/onboard_otp_boot_device.png)
-3. Select the image for your install.
+3. Press Enter to confirm boot from the USB device.
 4. When the USB installer boot menu is displayed, follow the [Installing SSR Using OTP](intro_otp_iso_install.mdx#installing-ssr-using-one-touch-provisioning-otp) instructions to complete the installation process.

 #### SSR1000 Series Devices